Skip to content

 Integration Assessment

-Two interfaces.
-The account product itself is operated through the customer portal — open the account, hold balances across currencies, send and receive on FPS/SEPA/SWIFT/ACH, issue virtual cards, view statements.
-No integration work needed for treasury use.
+There are two interfaces.
+The account product itself runs through the customer portal: open the account, hold balances across currencies, send and receive on FPS/SEPA/SWIFT/ACH, issue virtual cards and view statements, with no integration work needed for treasury use.
 For programmatic access, Xace exposes a REST API and, more substantively, a PSD2 Open Banking interface with both AIS (Account Information Service) and PIS (Payment Initiation Service) endpoints, plus a sandbox for Third Party Providers to register and test against non-real user data.
-That Open Banking surface is the genuine technical differentiator — it lets a regulated TPP pull account data and initiate payments programmatically against a Xace customer's accounts, which most gambling-friendly bank-account alternatives do not offer.
+That Open Banking surface is the real technical differentiator, since it lets a regulated TPP pull account data and initiate payments programmatically against a Xace customer's accounts, which most gambling-friendly bank-account alternatives do not offer.
 Xacepay gateway integration is separate, oriented to merchant card-acceptance rather than account access.
-Public GitHub presence is nil.
-Documentation is adequate but lives behind portal authentication rather than open-source.
-For a treasury or finance team this is fine.
-For a developer-led evaluation it is a thinness.
+Public GitHub presence is nil, and documentation is adequate but lives behind portal authentication rather than open source, which is fine for a treasury or finance team and a thinness for a developer-led evaluation.

 Risk & Compliance